BloodConnect-Team/BE-BloodConnect/README.md

 ## How To Start
-- Install dependencies with 'composser install.
+- Install dependencies with `composser install`.
 - rename the .env.example file to .env
 - add mysql database information on .env
 - add TOKEN_SECRET for JWT